View full guide »

 Examinations: At examination for discovery, as a general rule, each individual named in the proceedings and a single representative from each corporate party is subject to a pre-trial examination under oath.
 In general, non-party witnesses are not subject to pre-trial examination or deposition.
 The representative of a corporate party is required to inform himself or herself of the relevant facts and can be questioned on both his or her own personal knowledge of the matters in issue, as well as the knowledge, information and beliefs of others within the organization.
 If the witness does not know the answer to a question asked on discovery, the witness may be required to make inquiries of others or to review his or her records to determine the answer to the question.

 Undertakings and Refusals: A party can give an undertaking to answer a question that they are not in a position to answer at the examination.
 An undertaking gives rise to an enforceable obligation to answer the question.
-Any questions that a party refuses to answer can become the subject of a refusals motion, where the party denied an answer seeks the courts assistance in compelling the party to answer those questions.
+Any questions that a party refuses to answer can become the subject of a refusals motion, where the party denied an answer seeks the court's assistance in compelling the party to answer those questions.
 Generally, the discovery phase of litigation ends when the parties have completed examinations for discovery, answered all undertakings and completed refusals motions.

 In some provinces, there are limits on the duration of the examination for discovery.
 In those provinces, a party wishing for more time, or the right to examine a non-party, may seek leave to do so from the court.
+Oral examinations may also be prohibited if the amount at stake is below a certain threshold.

 - Interim relief